allefebvre/AFrame-CV-Default/README.md

 # Description
-This app, based on the framework AFrame](https://aframe.io/) draws in VR a Curriculum Vitae within a loft on different 3D panels.
+This app, based on the framework [AFrame](https://aframe.io/) draws in VR a resume within a loft on different 3D panels.
 In addition, an area is dedicated to researchers, allowing to the shwo information about publications (conferences, journals and other things).
 AFrame allows to visit this 3D CV with many VR techonologies, such as HTC Vive headset, Windows VR, Cardboard, etc.
 The panels are filled with texts stored in a Mysql database.